 While you have the cover off and the ladder in the bathroom, this is a great time to vacuum out the fan housing.
 If it has been there a while, this is an important home maintenance task

 Pat Yourself on the Back

-That is all you do.
+That is all you have to do.
 Three easy steps to get the sag out.
-Now put away the ladder, step back and admire your handiwork; and avoid the mirrors.
+Now put away the ladder, step back, and admire your handiwork.
+Be sure to avoid the mirrors.